Towards Optimal Schemes for the Half-Duplex Two-Way Relay Channel: Communication Problem

 with "$\emptyset$" being understood as a deactivation symbol.
 As the network state is determined by three binary variables the alphabet $\mathcal{S}$ can contain at the utmost eight symbols.
-In the following, fixed input distributions for each individual network state are assumed.
-This excludes the use of \emph{time-sharing} techniques on the input distributions.
-According to standard assumptions, all nodes have available the codebooks used in the network and the conditional distribution characterizing the channel.
-The communication process is neither limited by delay nor complexity.
+In the following, it is assumed that all nodes have agreed on the network states for all $n$ channel uses of the communication protocol a priori.
+Note that under this assumption the transmit-receive configurations can not be used to transmit additional information like discussed in \cite{Kra04}.
+In order to focus on coding structure we assume fixed input distributions for each individual network state and exclude the use of \emph{time-sharing} techniques on the input distributions.
+Such techniques can be incorporated into the presented strategies by introducing a time-sharing variable $Q$.
+Further, all nodes have available the codebooks used in the network and the conditional distribution characterizing the channel.
+The communication process is neither limited by delay nor by complexity.